cmu-phil/tetrad-manual-rtd/docs/algorithms/cdnod.md

 4. **Applies Meek rules**
     - Runs Meek rules (with `Knowledge`) to propagate orientations and close under standard CPDAG implications.
     - The final output is a **CPDAG** over the X variables plus C.

-Unlike FCI-based variants (such as a hypothetical `CdNodPag`), this `Cdnod` implementation **does not do PAG/MAG reasoning** and **does not model latent variables explicitly**; it is a PC-like method with an extra change-index variable and CD-NOD-informed collider rules.

 ---